paybygroup/docs/contents/design_guidelines.md

 Split the cost with *PayByGroup*.
 How it works.

-We now offer PAYBYGROUP LOGO.
+We now offer _PayByGroup_.
 View details.

 #### Visual Examples: